MatthewJohn/terrareg/README.md

 # Contributors

  * @mholttech for usage builder improvements and docker-compose dev environment
- * @Davidsoff for implementing Github hook support
+ * @Davidsoff for implementing GitHub hook support
  * @0xken for impleenting a custom Cherry Dark theme
  * @chriscunningham-trivago for fixing tfswitch bug in docker build
  * @bmaximuml for fixing typos and Dockerfile improvements